sibuloJoseph/Group-13-City-Move/README.md

 - To run the Survey class, type in ---> java Survey
 - When running the Survey class for the first time, enter a username and password you will use for each time you rerun the program.
 - In order to do this, type in 'S' (to sign-up).
 Then type in a username and push enter.
 Then type in a password and push enter.
-- If account creation is succesful, you will be directed to the main menu.
+- If account creation is successful, you will be directed to the main menu.
 - If you have already ran the survey class once and have created a username and password, type in 'L' (to log-in).
 - To run the survey, type in 'S'.
 ---------------------------------